⌘+k ctrl+k

 Additionally, it causes the following constraint-checking limitation of UPDATE statements.
 The same limitation exists in other DBMSs, like PostgreSQL.

-In the example below, note how the number of rows exceeds DuckDB's standard vector size, which is 2048.
+In the example below, note how the number of rows exceeds DuckDB's standard vector size, which is 2048 by default.
 The UPDATE statement is rewritten into a DELETE, followed by an INSERT.
 This rewrite happens per chunk of data (2048 rows) moving through DuckDB's processing pipeline.
 When updating i = 2047 to i = 2048, we do not yet know that 2048 becomes 2049, and so forth.
 That is because we have not yet seen that chunk.
 Thus, we throw a constraint violation.

 CREATE TABLE my_table (i INTEGER PRIMARY KEY);